Create an app-store Smart Link

 Example (Duolingo public listings):

-If your workspace shows Amazon Appstore URL (Optional) or Huawei AppGallery URL (Optional), complete them when those stores are part of your plan.
+Fill in Amazon Appstore URL or Huawei AppGallery URL when those stores are part of your plan.

 Add fallback and optional presentation details

-Set Default URL (Fallback) so people still reach a useful page if their device does not match a configured store route.
+Set Default URL (Fallback) so people still reach a useful page when their device matches no store route.
 For the Duolingo example, the fallback is the public website https://www.duolingo.com.

-If you have a suitable image URL, add App Icon URL (Optional) so the store-routing experience can show your app icon.
-The example uses Duolingo’s public icon asset.
+Add App Icon URL when you have a suitable image URL, so the store-routing screen can show your app icon.
+The example uses Duolingo's public icon.

 Add any optional limits or tracking

-Turn on Enable Expiration Date if the app promotion has a fixed end date.
+- Enable Expiration Date — turn it on when the app promotion has a fixed end date.

-Turn on Requires Login only if the app-download journey should be restricted to signed-in users.
+- Requires Login — turn it on only when the download journey should be limited to signed-in users.

 Save and test on real devices

-If you use a fallback URL, test that path as well.
+When you set a fallback URL, test that path too.

 Testing checklist